VCWVL/wede5020-poe-Qwen37/README.md

 ---

 **Academic Declaration**: This project demonstrates comprehensive understanding of advanced web development principles, interactive JavaScript programming, and professional web design practices as required for the WEDE5020 Part 3 assignment at The Independent Institute of Education.

+## Project Status: Submission Ready

+This project has been thoroughly tested and validated against all Part 3 requirements.
+All interactive elements are functional and the website meets professional standards for submission.